 Lance Knudson (Co-Founder)

 Lance grew up playing his youth hockey in Crosby where he won a junior gold state championship his junior year and was a three-time all-state goaltender.
 He then went on to play three years of junior hockey, the last two of which he spent playing for the Yellowstone Quake in Cody, Wyoming.
 He then went to college at Hamline University in St. Paul where he played two years of NCAA DIII hockey.
 Once he saw the University of Mary was starting up a new men’s hockey program, he decided it was time to move back to North Dakota.
 In two years at the University of Mary he was 38-5-1 with a 1.72 GAA, .931 SV% and recorded nine shutout.
 His senior year he served as an assistant captain and received All-American honors.
-He recently graduated from the University of Mary and has taken a job teaching 7th grade math at the middle school in Dickinson, ND.
+He currently teaches 7th grade math at Dickinson Middle School and serves as both peewee coach as well as goalie instructor in Dickinson, ND.

 Evan Eriksmoen (Co-Founder)

 Evan Eriksmoen played his youth hockey in Crosby, ND.
 During high school, he was a two-time all-state goaltender and was a member of two NDAHA High School state championship teams his freshman and senior year.
 He also received the honor of being selected by current Toronto Maple Leafs goalie coach, Steve Briere, to train at his “Canadian Professional Goalie School Prospects Camp” in Minneapolis, Minnesota.
 After high school, Evan played junior A hockey for the Yellowstone Quake in the NA3HL, a team that went 35-9-1 and won a bid to nationals.
 Evan has enjoyed coaching young athletes and pushing them to be the best they can be his entire life.